 "At the Sharp End" is a practical short course on merchant ships and their operations and has been running successfully for over 30 years in Liverpool.
-A similar course is also available in Hong Kong.
+A similar course is also available in both Hong Kong and Singapore.

 "At the Sharp End" is aimed at professionals who do not have a marine background or education and whose work involves the problems generated by merchant ships and their operations (e.g. Insurance professionals, lawyers and shipbrokers).
 Course participants are encouraged to ask any questions they may have, no matter how basic or complex.